renaudet/Node-Plugin-Architecture/README.md

 Users may add their own plugins in this directory where they will be automatically discovered, but the recommended strategy is to create a new  _install location_  :

-Create a new directory to store your own plugins Update the `appConfig.json` file to add a new `site`:
+Create a new directory to store your own plugins and update the `appConfig.json` file to add a new `site`:

 ```json
 {